Rydhi-Dadigamuwa/Fine-Tune_FLAN-T5_with_LoRA/README.md

 ## 🧠 Part 1 – LoRa Theory Explained from Scratch

-In this article, I explain the **fundamentals of LoRa** in the most understandable way possible.
+In this article, I explain the **fundamentals of LoRA** in the most understandable way possible.
 It covers:

-- Core concepts of LoRa
+- Core concepts of LoRA
 - Easy-to-follow diagrams and visuals
 - Simplified breakdown of technical topics